 When it became apparent that the U.S. Fed would end its quantitative easing policy and start considering interest rate hikes while other nations continued on a dovish path, the prices of many commodities moved lower.
 Complicating matters were the relationship between U.S. interest rates and the currency of the United States, the dollar.
 As the market believed that a less accommodative monetary policy would eventually cause a higher yield for dollars compared to other currencies in the world, the dollar began to appreciate against other foreign exchange instruments.

 In May 2014, the dollar embarked on a significant rally that took the dollar index from around the 79 level to over 100 in one year.
 While interest rates remained at historically low levels, the market believed that they would rise as the Fed statements switched from a dovish to a hawkish stance on monetary policy, thus causing the dollar to increase in value compared to other currencies.
 The dollar is the reserve currency of the world and the benchmark pricing mechanism for most commodities.
 Therefore, dollar appreciation caused the prices of many commodities to plunge to the lowest level in years.

 In December 2015, the Fed increased the fed funds rate for the first time in nine years.
-While the increase was small, the central bank promised markets 3-4 more rate hikes in 2016.
+While the increase was small, the central bank signalled to markets 3-4 more rate hikes in 2016.
 The hawkish stance caused the prices of raw materials to plunge given the double whammy effect of both increasing cost of carrying inventories and a higher dollar, which are both negatives for commodity prices.